abhishektiwari/axioms-drf-py/README.md

 | `HasAccessTokenRoles` | Check roles in `roles` claim of the access token. | `access_token_roles` or `access_token_any_roles` (OR logic)<br/>`access_token_all_roles` (AND logic) |
 | `HasAccessTokenPermissions` | Check permissions in `permissions` claim of the access token. | `access_token_permissions` or `access_token_any_permissions` (OR logic)<br/>`access_token_all_permissions` (AND logic) |

-> **Method-Level Authorization:** All claim-based permission classes support method-level authorization using Python's `@property` decorator.
-This allows you to define different authorization requirements for each HTTP method (GET, POST, PATCH, DELETE) on the same view.
-See the [Method-Level Permissions](#method-level-permissions) section for implementation details.
+> **Method-Level Authorization:** All claim-based permission classes support method-level and ViewSet action-specific authorization using Python's `@property` decorator.
+This allows you to define different authorization requirements for each HTTP method (GET, POST, PATCH, DELETE) on the View or different permissions for each action (list, retrieve, create, update, destroy) of ViewSet.
+See the [Method-Level Permissions](#method-level-permissions) and [Action-Specific Permissions](#action-specific-permissions) sections for implementation details.

 #### Object-Level Permissions